git-shwetank/web-portal/README.md

 # web-portal
 User Registration and Onboarding Settings, Login Integration, Access Control, Security and Personalization &amp; Notification settings management, Social Media Account Integration (Linked In, Facebook, Instagram, YouTube, WhatsApp, Telegram etc)

+<h4>Objective: </h4>
+This is to be used as an basic api integrable, UI behavior ready, barebones portal.
+Ready to be Integrated with **APIs defined** for various functions and Style changes

+Stack to be used should be Angular-UI with future objective to use ReactJS later